A FASD diagnostic evaluation is conducted in a single 4-hour appointment. Click here to learn more about the 4-hour appointment.

 - When we receive your completed NPIF, we will review it and send you a letter informing you of the status of your request and when you can expect to hear from the Clinic Coordinator to schedule an appointment.

 - The University of Washington FAS DPN clinic will forward your appointment request to the FAS DPN clinic closest to you, with your permission.
-The FAS DPN clinics are located in Seattle, Everett, and Yakima.
-You are welcome to request an appointment at any of our clinic locations.
+The current locations of the FAS DPN clinics in WA State are posted here.

 - If you would like to make a request directly to the other FAS DPN clinics in Washington State, you may do so by using the information provided in the Clinic Locations section of this Web site.